 - Keep your mess kit easily accessible - preferably where you can see it before heading out.
 I hang mine on a hook by the door.

 - Check out second-hand shops for vintage versions of the above items.
 I've found so many unique canteens at Goodwill and Salvation Army.

 - Have a few options depending on the occasion as well as backups.
 Some music venues don't like glass jars so on gig nights I bring a canteen or a pop-up stainless steel cup instead.

-- There are tons of products that are foldable, pop-up, and have other space-saving capabilities if you're not into the mason jar option (I live by the mason jar and don't mind the space it takes up).
+- There are tons of products that are foldable, pop-up, and have other space-saving capabilities if you're not into the bulkiness of vintage items.
 Though it is greener to buy second hand, bringing a reusable is preferable to not doing anything, so find what works for you.

 - Many seasonings come in little paper packets, and there isn't always a zero-waste alternative (I ask the server if she has sugar in a shaker as opposed to a packet).
 So bring your own!
 Hot sauce, sugar, salt and pepper and good backups to have if you're sensitive to seasoning.

 - Use your tiffin or unused mason jar/cup to hold any compostable items (like a banana peel) so you can add them to your compost when you return home.

 Though I may not be camping, with my mess kit in tow I am waging a war on plastic and trash.
 What does your ideal mess kit look like?
 Share in the comments below and let me know what tips you found useful.